-- Commercial security management products used for [Text Removed] - Security monitoring tools on the [Text Removed], including but not limited to: - [Text Removed], for configuration management - Security audit scripts that log password hashes, for verifying password strength - [Text Removed], for checking file integrity and malicious code detection - [Text Removed], for controlling access to [Text Removed] network services - Security monitoring tools on the network, including but not limited to: - [Text Removed] for scanning for network issues - [Text Removed] for network intrusion detection. - Security monitoring tools [Text Removed], including but not limited to: - Virus scanners.
+- Commercial security management products used for nix (e.g. ISS products) - Security monitoring tools on the nix server systems, including but not limited to: - Salt, for configuration management - Security audit scripts that log password hashes, for verifying password strength - OSSEC, for checking file integrity and malicious code detection - TCPWrapper or IP Tables, for controlling access to nix network services - Security monitoring tools on the network, including but not limited to: - Tenable for scanning for network issues - Palo Alto for network intrusion detection. - Security monitoring tools for Windows or Linux, including but not limited to: - Virus scanners.